SSDP and Sponsored Dependents - Human Resources at Ohio State

 If your same-sex domestic partnership ends in 2018, your partner and his or her children are no longer eligible for life insurance.
 You must terminate the coverage using the Dependent Group Term Life Insurance (DGTLI) Enrollment Form.
 Life insurance coverage for same-sex domestic partners and their children will no longer be offered in 2019.

 Upon beginning or ending a domestic partnership, you may wish to review your retirement plan beneficiary designation.
 Check with your retirement system or provider regarding changes to your beneficiary.

-Tuition assistance benefits are available to an eligible faculty and staff member’s same-sex domestic partners and the dependent children of their same-sex domestic partners.
+Tuition assistance benefits are available to an eligible faculty and staff member’s same-sex domestic partners and the dependent children of their same-sex domestic partners only if the same-sex domestic partner or their children received tuition assistance for the autumn semester.
 See Tuition Assistance for more information, including information on the tax treatment of this benefit.